GingerbreadAI/GingerbreadAI/README.md

 Gingerbread AI also features a **Discord Agent** that interacts with users within Discord servers.
 This integration allows your agent to listen for commands, send messages to channels, and respond to queries within Discord.

 ### Features:
-- Responds to commands and messages from Discord users.
+- Responds to users
-- Interactive features like sending jokes, providing information, and handling server-specific tasks.
+- Interactive replies
-- Can be invited to any Discord server with the appropriate permissions.
+- Can be invited to any Discord server
 - Works well with both public and private channels.

 ### How It Works: